Petrakeas/outlineDEMO/README.md

 +(CGPathRef) newPathFromStrokedPathWithWidth: (float) pw fromPath:(CGPathRef) path;

-you can enable in the demo by setting  "#define apple_implementation 1" at "customrender.m"
+you can enable it in the demo by setting  "#define apple_implementation 1" at "customrender.m"